WinDerek/iid-docs/README.md

 - [ ] Make table scroll horizontally on narrow screens
 - [ ] Dark mode support
 - [ ] Consider static generated sites or server side rendering for this website
+- [ ] Makes the TimeLine component a tiny NPM package
+- [ ] Support time auto-check end-or-not in TimeLine
+- [ ] Support auto scroll to first open event in TimeLine
+- [ ] Remove the hash tag in url (history mode for Vue)